brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-22.md

 "I'm glad you asked, Harry.
 You see Fred and I, we were just sitting around the other day thinking, 'hey, you know what would be great about now?
-A game of Wizer's Rent*', but of course, our last deck was confiscated Lestrange banned them."
+A game of Wizer's Rent\[^104-2]', but of course, our last deck was confiscated Lestrange banned them."

 "You want to open a casino in Hogwarts?"
 Harry asked dubiously.